fs-feup/autonomous-systems/docs/tutorials/git_tutorial.md

 git remote add origin git@github.com:<your username>/<repository name>.git
 ```

+In a repository originated by clone, there is no need for the previous step.

 Then, use the `push` command to update the GitHub repository with our local changes.

 ```shell